- Creating a sustainability-first business model that prioritizes minimizing our environmental impact

-When we started b.a.r.e. soaps, our intention was to create a sustainable cashflow to support non-profit initiatives, primarily in improving hygienic access.
-Our view on sustainability was that we needed to make sure that our ingredients were sourced responsibly.
+When we started b.a.r.e. soaps, our intention was to create a sustainable cash flow to support non-profit initiatives, primarily in improving hygienic access.
+We focused on the "social" pillar of sustainability and our only requirement around the "environmental" pillar was that we needed to make sure our ingredients were sourced responsibly.
 That was 2012.

-Fast forward, to 2019 and our view on sustainability has drastically changed.
-While we recognize the need for improved hygienic access around the world, we believe even more that topics around sustainability need to be addressed.
-Furthermore, we believe that we are in a position to help influence current beliefs and challenge the status quo.
+Fast forward to 2020 and our view on sustainability has drastically changed.
+While we recognize the need for improved hygienic access around the world, we believe even more that topics around environmental sustainability need to be addressed.
+Turning a blind eye to environmental impact further exacerbates social inequalities.
+We recognize that we are in a position to help influence current beliefs and challenge the status quo.

 What does this mean?
 It means that we have a specific focus on minimizing our footprint in each of the following areas:

 Our soaps are made of all natural ingredients.
 Our base blend of plant based oils includes Coconut Oil, Sunflower Oil, Safflower Oil, and Sustainable Palm Oil.
 Let's focus on conversation on palm oil.

 All of our soaps (and products) are cruelty free.
 When we first started b.a.r.e. soaps, we tested our formulation on ourselves first and then on friends and family.
 We never test on animals.
 All of our bars are vegan with the exception of Home Sweet Home (uses honey) and Black Tie Affair / Jubilee Jam (uses goats milk for those with sensitive skin).

 🌿Lead and zinc free cotton wicks coated in a vegetable wax